 CASE SUMMARY

-On January 12, 2022, the current U.S. Representative for Texas's 16th Congressional District (El Paso) filed a federal lawsuit against Texas's Governor and Secretary of State, challenging the state's enacted congressional plan as violating the U.S. Constitution and the federal Voting Rights Act.
-The plaintiff challenges the defendants' configuration of Congressional Districts 16 and 23, specifically the decision to move Fort Bliss from CD 16 to CD 23, which she alleges was motivated by an intent to discriminate against Latino voters in violation of the 14th Amendment's Equal Protection Clause.
-She also alleges that this change results in the dilution of Latino voting strength in violation of Section 2 of the Voting Rights Act.
-Plaintiff is seeking a declaratory judgment that the enacted congressional plan is unconstitutional and unlawful and a preliminary and permanent injunction barring the defendants from using the plan in future elections.
+On January 12, 2022, the sitting U.S. Representative for Texas’s 16th Congressional District filed a federal lawsuit against Texas’s Governor and Secretary of State challenging the state’s new congressional redistricting plan as intentionally discriminatory against Latino voters in violation of the 14th Amendment’s Equal Protection Clause and as resulting in the dilution of Latino voters’ voting strength in violation of § 2 of the federal Voting Rights Act (“VRA”).
+They sought a declaratory judgment the plan was unconstitutional and unlawful and a preliminary and permanent injunction barring the plan from use in future elections.

 CASE LIBRARY